MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-sounddetector-reset.md

 </tbody>
 </table>

 ### <span id="Return_Value"></span><span id="return_value"></span><span id="RETURN_VALUE"></span>Return Value

-The property value is a BOOL indicating the arming state of the detector.
+The property value is a BOOL.
+True indicates to reset, false is ignored

 Remarks
 -------

-The OS sets this true to engage the detector.

-The driver resets this to false when:
+The driver resets this to true when it would like to:

--   The filter interface is disabled.
+- Unarm the keyword detector
--   The [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) property is set.
+- Clear any [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) (and/or) KSPROPERTY_SOUNDDETECTOR_SUPPORTEDPATTERNS ???)that have been set.
--   A keyword is detected.

 Setting this true while no keyword patterns are set ([**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) is empty) has no effect.

-Note: If this property is true, subsequently setting [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) automatically resets this to false, as mentioned above.

 Requirements
 ------------